jweiland-net/events2/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 We can't create the day records for a recurring event for an unlimited time.
 This would cost too much performance and will create too much day records.
 With this setting you can reduce the generation to a specified amount of month.

+.. _extensionManager_mergeEvents:

+mergeEvents
+"""""""""""

+For a better overview in list views you can merge events with multiple performances on one day as one single event.

+This is a global setting as this affect the day generator directly and can not be set for each plugin or as TypoScript.

+Yes, there is also a mergeEvents option in TypoScript and plugin, but that option will merge all days and times of an event as one single event in list view.

+After changing this option you have to start the update task of events in scheduler again.

+.. _extensionManager_defaultCountry:

+defaultCountry
+""""""""""""""

+While creating event locations we also create a record for EXT:maps2 while saving.
+If you're only working for one specified country while creating/editing locations in backend it would be cool to set a country by default.
+So you only need to add street and city to find a POI.
+If you need POIs from all over the world, please keep this field empty.

 .. _extensionManager_emailFromAddress: